View of Flushing Meadows-Corona Park Unisphere on September 7, 2014 in Queens New York

 Advertising

-Regardless of the season, New York City’s parks are a refuge from the stresses of everyday life in the city as well as prime spots for outdoor gatherings are now a fixture of life these days.
-The best NYC parks offer plenty of space and fresh air, perfect for soaking up the sun in summer or taking some time for quiet contemplation in the winter.
+Regardless of the season, New York City’s parks offer a refuge from the stresses of everyday life in the city as well as prime spots for outdoor gatherings.
+The best NYC parks provide plenty of space and fresh air, perfect for soaking up the sun in summer or taking some time for quiet contemplation in the winter.
 Whether you’re looking for a bit of nature, a path for jogging or biking, a spot for a picnic or a place to walk your dog, these parks offer all that and much more.

 RECOMMENDED: Full guide to the best things to do in NYC